cfwheels/cfwheels/wheels/docs/07 Contributing to Wheels/02 Documentation Guidelines.md

 ### Generating API Documentation in Core Source Code

 We will be generating all API documentation using attributes in the Wheels core code's `<cffunction>` and `<cfargument>` tags.
 This metadata will be parsed and imported into a database for use on the website.

-Use [http://en.wikipedia.org/wiki/Textile_%28markup_language%29 Textile] and HTML formatting where appropriate.
+Use Markdown[4] and HTML formatting where appropriate.

 ###Function Documentation